jart/cosmopolitan/README.md

     make o//com/github/user/project/program.com
     o//com/github/user/project/program.com

-Please note GNU make is awesome.
+Please note GNU Make is awesome.
 Little known fact: make is a functional programming language.
 We improved upon it too!
 In [tool/build/package.c] which performs strict dependency checking, to correct Google's published mistakes c.
-2006 which was when they switched from using a GNU Make repo in favor of an inhouse derivative called Blaze which does strictness too thereby allowing the repository to grow gracefully with any requirements
+2006 which was when they switched from using a GNU Make repo in favor of an inhouse derivative called Blaze which does graph checking thereby allowing the repository to grow gracefully with any requirements

 ## Performance